oottppxx/enigma2/zgemmah7/README.txt

 """

 RECOVERY HOWTO
-If a slot (other than 4) is broken in a way that doesn't boot at all, or boots into a broken system that doesn't allow you to switch to another boot slot, either via the multiboot menus or via manually editing the /boot/STARTUP file (e.g., broken libs/ld-so loader... don't ask...), then you can do the following, provided that you've followed the preparation steps above:
+If a slot (other than the recovery slot, 4 in this example) is broken in a way that doesn't boot at all, or boots into a broken system that doesn't allow you to switch to another boot slot, either via the multiboot menus or via manually editing the /boot/STARTUP file (e.g., broken libs/ld-so loader... don't ask...), then you can do the following, provided that you've followed the preparation steps above:
 - have the linuxkernel4 file ready to be served from the TFTP server (right name, right permissions, etc...);
 - reboot the box, making sure it will have network connectivity.
 If DHCP is